SKey7-Tech/soyuru-sathkara-25-26-web/README.md

 ## MultiLanguage Translations
 You will hv to add the en, si, ta versions of every text you write into "i18n/ en.ts, si.ts and ta.ts"

+## SEO
+Add the rest of the SEO important pages into sitemap, Create and add an OGimage to layout.tsx/metadata, Check the domain is correct or not on layout.tsx, robots.txt